Migrating from Cocoa Touch

 Controller objects are a critical area of difference between app development for iOS and for OS X. In iOS,

-NSWindowController class that is most similar to
+NSWindowController class is most similar to

 UIViewController.
 In OS X, a window controller manages a window and its current contents.